hexakaleem/fiverr-conversation-extractor/README.md

 ## Key Features

 - 💬 Extract complete chat histories from Fiverr inbox
-- 📥 Download conversations in clean Markdown format
+- 📥 Download conversations in clean Markdown and JSON formats
 - 📱 View conversations in a dedicated tab interface
 - 📎 Download all conversation attachments
 - 📚 Track and organize conversation history